ourongxing/web-printer/README.md

 > **Warning**
 >
 > Web Printer is just a nodejs library instead of an application.
 If you are a novice of Nodejs/TypeScript/JavaScript, Web Printer may be difficult for you to use.
-I'm going to develop an app for everyone to use, please follow@paperbackapp.
+I'm going to develop an app for everyone to use, please follow [@paperbackapp](https://github.com/paperbackapp).

 If you are not a novice, do what you want to do, just like install a npm package.